Bl4cky99/caddy-redirector/README.md

 - Rule-level status and query preservation flags.
 - Optional query passthrough and path templating beyond `$1`.
-- Benchmark suite and micro-optimizations for very large redirect tables.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>